 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) ĸ Average need-based scholarship and grant award of I. those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 67% 62% 44% J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 15,534 \$ 14,639 \$ 8,888 ĸ Average need-based scholarship and grant award of those in line e \$ 10,512 \$ 9,559 \$ 5,642 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 4,997 \$ 5,132 \$ 4,717 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,154 \$ 3,973 \$ 4,161

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 851 3289 420 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 5,260 \$ 6,047 \$ 3,687 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 19 154 2 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 16,385 \$ 19,468 \$ 18,094
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 975 3,636 565 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 5,780 \$ 6,739 \$ 4,572 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 20 161 4 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 16,288 \$ 18,085 \$ 13,796